 This is where qualitative customer success metrics come into play.
 In addition to tracking NPS, it’s important to include qualitative metrics like customer feedback and surveys that can give you more insight into how customers feel about your product or service.

-If you release a new feature, for instance, with a low adoption rate, you’ll need to invest more resources into user education and training.
+If you release a new feature with a low adoption rate, for instance, you’ll need to invest more resources into user education and training.
 Or, it can be a sign that the feature isn’t what customers need.
+With appropriate tracking, companies can identify:

 - Which features are being used